dmentipl/dotfiles/README.md

 - [pandiff](https://github.com/davidar/pandiff) for producing file diffs for any files that pandoc supports.
 Install with `node -g install pandiff` into an appropriate node installation.
 - [vale](https://github.com/errata-ai/vale) styles.
 Download styles and put in `~/.config/vale/styles`.
 The VS Code extension expects `.vale.ini` in the working directory, so symlink as follows: `ln -s ~/.config/vale .vale`.
 See [errata-ai/styles](https://github.com/errata-ai/styles) for a list of styles.
+- [watchexec](https://github.com/watchexec/watchexec) to watch for file changes then execute a program.
+Download the stand-alone binary from the GitHub releases page and put in `~/bin`.

 ## macOS